 Specialty rotations include internships to better understand departmental function, and patient experience in Radiation Oncology.
 Students will spend 1 week under a physician's supervision and service to understand patient consults, on treatment visits and follow-ups, nursing education, as well as the communication between the department and patient.
 Students will spend multiple days during clinical skills orientation rotating with RTTs, learning how radiation is delivered through treatment machines.
-While rotating to the Blavatnik Family - Chelsea Medical Center at Mount Sinai, students will shadow brachytherapy procedures alongside radiation oncologists, Vishal Gupta, MD.
-In March, students will complete a 2-week observational rotation at the New York Proton Center to shadow proton therapy procedures.
+While rotating to Mount Sinai - Downtown or Mount Sinai South Nassau students will shadow brachytherapy procedures alongside radiation oncologists.
+In January or February, students will complete a 3-week observational rotation at the New York Proton Center to shadow proton therapy procedures.
 Students will observe and participate in SRS Planning techniques throughout the clinical year across clinical settings as they arise.
+Students will also participate in a remote rotation, where they will learn how to communicate and plan effectively as a remote dosimetrist.